Published On: 24 August 2021Categories: Musician's Focal Dystonia

 Even if he puts the poem entirely out of his mind for several months, he will find that a brief rehearsal will bring it back completely.

-We must not become discouraged, therefore, if we find we have slipped back to the original condition at any time; these regressions will become rarer and return to the improved condition easier as the learning process continues.”
+We must not become discouraged, therefore, if we find we have slipped back to the original condition at any time; these regressions will happen much less frequently and we will return to our improved condition quickly as the learning process continues.”

 We must not forget that the fact of retraining our movements, in order to recover from focal dystonia, is still a relearning process.
 However, there are also other conditioning factors, such as the emotional factor, so that sometimes things turn out very well and others less well.